 In the case of one ESX host failure, the remaining host can accommodate the amount of RAM required for all VMs.

-Provisioning the operationsd environment
+Provisioning the development environment

 This section describes in detail how to provision the environment described previously in the architecture section.
 The high level steps this guide will take are shown in Figure 2.